7 questions to our powder freak developer

 I believe it is Microsoft Edge 🙂 No jokes, when I started to code IE6 was still one of the most platforms requested by the clients.
 In a period in which Firefox and later Chrome were already light years ahead, it was really exhausting.
 You would build a beautiful and sleek web page in Firefox and then you opened it in IE6 and it would be totally broken.
 Of course, the developer was to blame, but still, backward compatibility was terrible.

 Now everything has changed, the requested compatibility is more manageable and Microsoft invested a lot in development and research for new technologies and tools for developers.
 Just think of great products such as Visual Studio Code or the Developers Tools of Microsoft Edge.

 Microsoft Devil’s time is up.
-It’s strange to say but nowadays the enemies of free and common web are others… You know who I’m talking about!
+It’s strange to say but nowadays there are other enemies of free and common web… You know who I’m talking about!